neonevm/neon-evm.docs/docs/operating/installation/setup_kubernetes.md

 *This page, based on k0s's [Quick Start Guide](https://docs.k0sproject.io/v1.21.2+k0s.0/install/#install-k0s), outlines the steps for setting up Kubernetes with k0s for the purpose of running neon-proxy later on.*

 [k0s](https://k0sproject.io/) is an all-inclusive [Kubernetes](https://kubernetes.io/) distribution that offers an easy, smooth way to create Kubernetes clusters ready for production usage. k0s fits well in any cloud environment on any system that includes the Linux kernel.
+Please note that this tutorial has been written for **Debian/Ubuntu**, but it can be used for any Linux running one of the supported init systems: Systemd or OpenRC.

 ## Prerequisites
 Before you start, verify that your environment meets the [system requirements for k0s](https://docs.k0sproject.io/v1.21.2+k0s.0/system-requirements/).